gavlyukovskiy/spring-boot-data-source-decorator/README.md

 ```
 You can configure logging, query/slow query listeners and more using your `application.properties`:
 > [!NOTE]
-> Configuration below indicates al possible parameters together with their default values and **does not** need to be set explicitly
+> Configuration below indicates all possible parameters together with their default values and **does not** need to be set explicitly
 ```properties
 # One of logging libraries (slf4j, jul, common, sysout)
 decorator.datasource.datasource-proxy.logging=slf4j